somethingisnotrightokay/Aetherview/README.md

 📝 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the CC BY-NC SA 4.0 License — see the LICENSE file for details.

 > You may use, modify, or host it freely, but you cannot sell it as your own product.